menu

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Shelbyville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Shelbyville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Shelbyville is a city of service providers, professionals, and managers.
 There are especially a lot of people living in Shelbyville who work in healthcare (12.39%), business and financial occupations (12.39%), and office and administrative support (9.29%).

 Setting & Lifestyle